amunchet/flask-auth0-quickstart/README.md

 1.  `cd /src/`
 2.  `pytest`

+When writing further test, take a look at `common/test.py` for the `unwrap` function.
+That will allow you to test functions that are wrapped in the security decorator.
+Syntax is `unwrap(wrapped_function)(function_arguments)`

 ## Typical Next Steps
 This project is meant to be a starting point.
 From here, a typical workflow could look at follows.